yyd01245/grassroots-contracts/contracts/README.md

     `memo` is a short message for the project creator.

-Upon execution, the action will find the requested tier and bill the contirbutor's account for the tier price.
-This contribution will be returned to the contributor if the project fails to reach the requested funding level. **In Development**
+Upon execution, the action will find the requested tier and bill the contributor's account for the tier price.
+This contribution can be refunded to the contributor as long as the project hasn't reached funding.

 ## Make a Donation

-To simply make a donation to a project without purchasing a tier, call the `grassroots::donate` action.
+To simply donate to a project without making a purchase, call the `grassroots::donate` action.

 * `donate(name project_name, name donor, asset amount, string memo)`